 What To Think About Before Starting?

-To start a Google Ads campaign, your business will need three main building blocks.
+Your business will need three main building blocks to start a Google Ads campaign.
 First, you will want your website built and ready to convert traffic into customers.
 Your website does not have to be perfect yet, just good enough to get your name out there and sell your vision.
 Second, you will want to make a plan that answers vital questions about what you want to achieve and what aspects of your business you want to promote.
-What does a successful advert look like to your business?
-Do you want increased sales, lead generation, increased website traffic, or increased in-person traffic through your store?
+What does a successful advert look like to your company?
+Do you want increased sales, lead generation, website traffic, or in-person traffic through your store?
 No matter your goals, Google Ads has recommendations that make starting a campaign easy.
 Lastly, you will need to have a Google account to set up your Google Ads account.

 Types of Campaigns